jsverse/transloco-keys-manager/README.md

 };
 ```

-Also you should see an updated definition of the `npm start` command:
+Also, you should see an updated definition of the `npm start` command:

 ```json
 {